 - Ensuring that your child is getting the recommended amount of physical activity (at least 60 minutes of moderate physical activity a day).

 - Limiting the amount of time that your child spends being inactive (sedentary) - for example, less time in front of the computer or watching TV.

 - Building physical activity into your family's life in general.

 - Encouraging a healthy lifestyle for your whole family.

-If your child is in reception or Year 6, their BMI will be checked as part of the National Child Measurement Programme.
-If it falls outside the normal range, you may get a letter from the school.
+If your child is in Reception or Year 6, their BMI will be checked as part of the National Child Measurement Programme.
+If it falls outside the normal range, you may receive a letter from the school.
 Some parents see this as an intrusion but it is meant to be a helpful warning that you need to take some action for the sake of your child's health.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.